December 24, 1931 – June 2, 2011

 - Minor Trouble - Ray Bryant Swing (medium up)

-- Nuts And Bolts - Ray Bryant Latin/swing (uptempo)
+- Nuts And Bolts - Ray Bryant Swing (uptempo)

-- One Fine Day - Ray Bryant & L. Aziza Miller Latin (medium up)
+- One Fine Day - Ray Bryant & L. Aziza Miller Latin (Mambo)

 - Pawn Ticket - Ray Bryant Swing (uptempo)